Oreoxmt/tidbcloudy/README.md

 ## Introduction

-For more information about TiDB Cloud API, see [TiDB Cloud API Documentation](https://docs.pingcap.com/tidbcloud/api/v1beta).
+For more information about TiDB Cloud API, see TiDB Cloud API Documentation ([v1beta](https://docs.pingcap.com/tidbcloud/api/v1beta) and [v1beta1](https://docs.pingcap.com/tidbcloud/api/v1beta1)).

 > TiDB Cloud is a fully-managed Database-as-a-Service (DBaaS) that brings everything great about TiDB to your cloud.